borisdev/research/tune-chatgpt/README.md

-# Fine-tuning ChatGPT to replace human labeling?
+# A new AI development model: Fine-tuning ChatGPT to replace human labeling and optmization R&D

 This is the first article in a two part series.